kulics/koral/book-en/document.md

 A generic data type differs from a datatype in that it requires additional declarations of type parameters that indicate future substitution by the actual type passed in, thus allowing the type of a member variable or member function to be substituted for the specific type when it is subsequently instantiated.

 ```
-type Pair(T1, T2)(left T1, right T2);
+type [T1, T2]Pair(left T1, right T2);
 ```

-As shown in the code above, we have declared two type parameters, T1 and T2, on the right side of `Pair` in the form of another parameter.
+As shown in the code above, we have declared two type parameters, T1 and T2, on the left side of `Pair` in the form of another parameter.

 If we need more than one type parameter, we can declare them one by one in order, splitting them with `,`.
 The call also needs to give the actual types in the same order.